Frobenius Non-Stability of Nilpotent Groups: Introduction

-In \cite{obs} Dadarlat shows that a large class of countable discrete groups with nonvanishing even rational cohomology are not matricially stable, including amenable groups, and hence non-cyclic torsion-free finitely generated nilpotent groups are not stable in the operator norm.
-In~\cite{constructive} an explicit formula, in terms of cohomological data, of an operator norm asymptotic representation, that cannot be perturbed, in the operator norm, is given for a class of groups that contains all non-cyclic torsion-free finitely generated nilpotent groups.
-Unfortunately this formula is not asymptotically multiplicative in the Frobenius norm.
-In this paper we modify the construction to get asymptotic multiplicativity.
+As mentioned, it is proved in \cite{obs} that torsion-free finitely generated nilpotent groups, other than $\Z$ and the trivial group are not stable in operator norm.
+In~\cite{constructive} an explicit formula, in terms of cohomological data, of an operator norm asymptotic representation, that cannot be perturbed, in the operator norm, to a genuine representation, is given for a class of groups that contains all non-cyclic torsion-free finitely generated nilpotent groups.
+Unfortunately, this formula is not asymptotically multiplicative in the Frobenius norm.
+In this paper we modify the construction to get asymptotic multiplicativity in Frobenius norm and other Schatten $p$-norms.

-To be more explicit, for our formula and the one in \cite{constructive} the operator norm defect to being multiplicative, $||\rho_n(xy)-\rho_n(x)\rho_n(y)||$, is bounded by $2\pi\sigma(x,y)/n$ where $\sigma$ is a 2-cocycle on the group (see Proposition~\ref{asymp}).
-In~\cite{constructive} this acts on an $n^m$ dimensional vector space, where $m$ is the Hirsch number of the group, so this does not imply asymptotic multiplicativity in the Frobenius norm.
-In this paper the dimension is reduced to $n$ which implies that the defect to being multiplicative in the Frobenius norm is bounded above by~$2\pi\sigma(x,y)/\sqrt{n}$.
+To be more explicit, for our formula and the one in \cite{constructive} the operator norm defect to being multiplicative, $||\rho_n(xy)-\rho_n(x)\rho_n(y)||$, is bounded by $2\pi|\sigma(x,y)|/n$ where $\sigma$ is a 2-cocycle on the group (see Proposition~\ref{asymp}).
+In~\cite{constructive} this acts on an $n^m$ dimensional vector space, where $m$ is the Hirsch length of the group, so this does not imply asymptotic multiplicativity in the Frobenius norm.
+In this paper the dimension of the space that $\rho_n$ acts on is reduced to $n$ which implies that the defect to being multiplicative in the Frobenius norm is bounded above by~$2\pi|\sigma(x,y)|/\sqrt{n}$.
+In general the defect to being multiplicative in an unnormalized Schatten $p$-norm, for $p<\infty$, is $2\pi|\sigma(x,y)|n^{\frac1p-1}$, which goes to zero for $p>1$.

 The paper is organized as follows.
 Section 2 has relevant background information.
 Section 3 introduces a condition on a cohomology class (Definition~\ref{skinny}) and proves that all non-cyclic torsion-free finitely generated nilpotent groups have a cohomology class of a this form that is non-torsion (Theorem~\ref{main1}).
-In Section 4 we explain why this implies the main result by modifying arguments from \cite{constructive}, to make a formula for a Frobenius asymptotic representation (Proposition~\ref{formula}) in terms of a cocycle in the relevant cohomology class then showing it cannot be perturbed to a genuine representation (Theorem~\ref{main2}).
+In Section 4 we explain why this implies the main result by modifying arguments from \cite{constructive}.
+First we prove the main result in the torsion-free case by making a formula for a $p$-asymptotic representation (Proposition~\ref{formula}) in terms of a cocycle in the relevant cohomology class then showing it cannot be perturbed to a genuine representation (Theorem~\ref{main2}).
+Finally, at the end of Section~4 we give a proof of Theorem~\ref{main3}, by reducing to the torsion-free case.